-Revenue from broadband service contracts offered separately, management service contracts and manpower augmentation service contracts are based on a fixed sales price and are recognized over time because the customer simultaneously receives and consumes the benefits provided by the Group.
+Revenue from broadband service contracts offered separately and management service contracts are based on a fixed sales price and are recognized over time because the customer simultaneously receives and consumes the benefits provided by the Company.

 Meanwhile, revenue from contracts on sale and/or installation of software licenses are recognized at the point in time when substantial control on the goods or service is transferred to the customer.
 The revenue from these contracts are based on a fixed sales price.